unseen-fit/unseen-fit.github.io/Claude/whyUnseen.md

 ## Overview

-UNSEEN represents a fundamental shift in health tracking technology.
+UNSEEN is a no-subscription, upper arm-placed fitness and health companion with longevity estimation.
 Unlike traditional wearables that compete for wrist space and require constant interaction, UNSEEN operates invisibly on your upper arm, delivering medical-grade insights without disrupting your life.
 Here's why UNSEEN is the smart choice for anyone serious about their health.

+## 1. Science-Based Design and Development

+### Medical Expertise at the Core
+UNSEEN's design team is led by doctors and medical professionals who understand the critical importance of accurate health measurements and meaningful health insights.

+### Research-Driven Approach
+- **Peer-reviewed research foundation**: All metrics and algorithms based on published medical research
+- **Gold standard validation**: Measurements validated against clinical reference devices
+- **Medical-grade accuracy**: FDA-approved sensors and clinical-grade algorithms
+- **Continuous validation**: Ongoing testing against medical standards
+- **Evidence-based insights**: Every feature backed by scientific research

+### Scientific Rigor
+- **Clinical trials**: Extensive testing with medical professionals
+- **Research partnerships**: Collaboration with leading medical institutions
+- **Peer-reviewed validation**: Independent verification of accuracy and efficacy
+- **Transparent methodology**: Open about research foundations and validation processes
+- **Passionate about accuracy**: Unwavering commitment to medical-grade precision

-## 1. No Subscriptions - True Ownership
+## 2. No Subscriptions - True Ownership

 ### The Problem with Subscriptions
 Most health tracking solutions lock you into monthly or annual subscriptions, creating ongoing financial commitments that can add up to hundreds of dollars over time.
 Many also gate essential features behind premium paywalls.